 Textured paper is also widely used among this type of packaging but typically the least popular for small to medium-sized businesses due to the cost.

-This process is part of the magic.
 Adding special finishing provides an eye-catching, impactful look to any box and assists in brand differentiation.

 There are three primary options: